 Maybe affordable is a better word than cheap, because the latter implies poor quality – and the best affordable headphones are anything but.
-We're talking high quality, high performance headphones from some of the biggest names in audio, and there are some absolutely brilliant options for noise cancelling headphones, headphones for listening to podcasts and headphones for the gym too.
+We're talking high-quality, high-performance headphones from some of the biggest names in audio, and there are some absolutely brilliant options for noise-cancelling headphones, headphones for listening to podcasts and headphones for working out in the gym too.

 Some of the best headphones under £100 are so good that you'll find some of them in our other guides where price isn't a priority: guides to the best wireless earbuds (opens in new tab), the best noise-cancelling headphones (opens in new tab), and best noise-cancelling earbuds (opens in new tab) where sound and technology really matter.

 We're not going to exaggerate, though.
 If you're looking for an audiophile experience that makes your ears tingle like they've never tingled before, you're unlikely to find that here: you'll usually find that the best wired headphones (opens in new tab) often but not always outperform their wireless and more affordable rivals.
 But they cost a lot more too.

 We think you'll be surprised by how much musical bang for your buck you'll find here.
 Let's discover the best headphones under £100 for you.

 The best cheap headphones 2022: The top 3

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Say hello to the T3 Awards 2022's Best Value Headphones winner: the Sony WF-C500.
 These are the best headphones under £100 for most people in our opinion, delivering great sound for a great price.
 However, there's no active noise cancelling, but for this money we don't think that's a deal-breaker.